devmaker.net

 cd frontend && npm install

-Translate the following text into English, ensuring that the translated text has the same meaning as the original text: The production build needs to accomplish two things: use Node only at build time (not in the runtime image) and get the finished CSS into collectstatic.
+The production build has to achieve two things: use Node only at build time (not in the runtime image) and get the finished CSS into collectstatic.

 FROM node:22-alpine AS frontend-build